Skip to Main Content

 Available formulations

-Rasburicase is available in two presentations – a 1.5mg vial and a 7.5mg vial.
+Rasburicase is available as a 1.5mg vial and a 7.5mg vial.

 Following dilution, the resultant concentration of product with the two presentations is the same.
 The two different presentations are used to make up the required dose using the minimum number of vials, with an aim of minimising waste and product handling during the preparation process.